 - Visual and Performing Arts

 Syracuse has a prestigious reputation.
 It is ranked 33rd best school in the country by US News and World Report and 33rd by Washington Monthly.
-The school is also classified as a research university with “highest level of research activity.”
+The school is also classified as a research university with the “highest level of research activity.”
 Syracuse houses 29 research centers, and actively promotes interdisciplinary research.

 Syracuse offers students an online Bachelor of Arts in Liberal Studies through the university’s College of Arts and Sciences.
 The curriculum is designed to give students a general education in the social sciences, humanities, mathematics, and natural sciences.